 What is ORIF?

-The quick answer, ORIF is the abbreviation for a procedure called open reduction internal fixation.
+The quick answer, ORIF is the abbreviation for the procedure open reduction internal fixation.
 ORIF involves surgery to reconnect the bones using various hardware such as screws, nails, plates, pins, wires, and rods.

 An orthopedic surgeon performs the procedure.
-The patient is placed under anesthesia, either general or local.
-An incision is made by the surgeon to access the bone.
+The patient has anesthesia, either general or local.
+The surgeon makes an incision access the bone.
 In the first stage of the procedure, the surgeon tries to reposition the bones to restore normal alignment.
 The surgeon then fixes the bone utilizing hardware to help keep the bones together in a good position and keep the break from healing abnormally.
 The incision is then closed and covered with a bandage.
 A cast or splint may be placed on the area to help protect the bones as they heal.

-After the surgery, you will be taken to the recovery room to be monitored by a nurse while waking up from anesthesia.
+After the surgery, you will go to the recovery room and a nurse will monitor you while waking up from anesthesia.
 Your vital signs, movement, and circulation will be checked often.
 Most patients with an arm fracture go home the same day.
 If you have a fracture of the leg, you may have to stay overnight in the hospital.

 A person can require Open Reduction and Internal Fixation if the bone is broken into many pieces, if the bone is sticking out of the skin or if a joint is dislocated.
 It can also be done if the bone is not lined up correctly to improve alignment.